 That would devastate its vital agriculture sector, disrupting its delicate food balance and putting millions out of work.

-Realizing the gravity of this issue, Egypt is renewing its commitment to settle the case of the dam in a manner that will realize the interests of all parties.
+Realizing the gravity of this issue, Egypt is renewing its commitment to settling the dam case in a manner that will realize the interests of all parties.

 Ethiopia's Abiy says Egypt calls on the international community to reinforce efforts to achieve this just aim.

-Responding to Egypt's fears, Ethiopia has long maintained that the dam was unlikely to hurt the interests of downstream Egypt and Sudan, but it has also refused to enter a legally-binding agreement on the dam's operation or agree on a mechanism to deal with future droughts.
+Despite Egypt's fears, Ethiopia has long maintained that the dam was unlikely to hurt the interests of downstream Egypt and Sudan.
+Still, it has also refused to enter a legally binding agreement on the dam's operation or agree on a mechanism to deal with future droughts.

-The nearly complete $5-billion dam is being built on the Blue Nile, the river's main tributary contributing to the majority of the water reaching Egypt.
+The nearly complete $5-billion dam is being built on the Blue Nile, the river's main tributary, which contributes most of the water reaching Egypt.

 Egypt's President Says Egypt Is Determined To Resolve Dispute With Ethiopia